SchlossLab/Schloss_PrePrints_mBio_2017/submission/response_to_reviewers.md

 Given the following sentences about journal policies changing it would be good to mention how the journal policy was inferred and if possible include references and or web links with dates and such.**

+Links to two sites that aggregate journal policies are provided at the end of the paragraph.

 **Line 145-146.